sbidy/KeePass-KeyManager/README.md

 Technics and idea based on the plugins form Dirk Heitzmann, creative-webdesign.de and Mark Buchler, https://github.com/markbott/CertKeyProvider

 # Installation
-Link to the PLGX file --> https://github.com/sbidy/KeePass-KeyManager/releases/download/1.2b/KeyManagerUI.plgx
+Link to the PLGX file --> [Donwload](https://github.com/sbidy/KeePass-KeyManager/releases/download/1.2b/KeyManagerUI.plgx)

 Copy the PLGX file to the plugin folder where KeePass lives.
 Next time you start KeePass, KeePass should load the plugin.

 To uninstall, remove the PLGX file and consult KeePass documentation.

+For Yubikey users: Please install the latest MiniDriver for the Yubikey! --> [Webseite](https://www.yubico.com/products/services-software/download/smart-card-drivers-tools/)

 # Usage
 When creating a new database, select "Key file / provider" and choose "KeePassX509Provider" from the drop-down list.